A look inside BfE: Startup Recruitment Team

 How many members does the Startup Recruitment team have, and who are they?

-The team in Cambridge is comprised of 5 members; Thea, Heng, Alex, Alessandro and Tabitha.
+The team in Cambridge comprises 5 members; Thea, Heng, Alex, Alessandro and Tabitha.
 Further afield, we have also recently welcomed Anne from Germany onto the team.

 What is the role of the SR team within BfE?